 As its name tells you, Trek Dual Sport is a versatile series that can be used for on and off-road rides.
 These bikes are built around affordable aluminum frames, generally cost around $1,000, and roll on wide 700c wheels.
 All models have disc brakes and 63 mm of front suspension.
 Riders can choose between step-over and step-though frame designs.

 Best for: Versatile riders who want one affordable bicycle that can be used for urban commutes and weekend out-of-town excursions on dirt and forest roads.

 Trek Gravel & Cyclocross Bikes

 Trek jumped on the gravel bandwagon with the Checkpoint series.
 These are versatile and efficient gravel and adventure bikes built around aluminum frames.
-Therefore, they don’t cost much — as little as $1,200.
+Therefore, they don’t cost much — as little as $2,400.
+The prices can get up to $12,000 for high-spec models.
 Checkpoint bikes feature wide 700c tires, 1x or 2x drivetrains, and disc brakes on all models.
 They look pretty cool as well!

 Best for: Trek Checkpoint can be used by beginner or seasoned cyclists for gravel races, bike touring adventures, daily commutes, or anything else that comes to mind.